|(seven-fourths or seven-quarters)|

 What about when the numerator is equal to the denominator?
 For example 4/4 ?

-Well, it is obviously the same as a whole, but it is written as a fraction, so most people agree it is a type of improper fraction.
+Well it is the same as a whole, but it is written as a fraction, so most people agree it is a type of improper fraction.

 Improper Fractions or Mixed Fractions

-You can use either an improper fraction or a mixed fraction to show the same amount.
-For example 1 3/4 = 7/4, shown here:
+We can use either an improper fraction or a mixed fraction to show the same amount.

-Write down the 2 and then write down the remainder (3) above the denominator (4), like this:
+Write down the 2 and then write down the remainder (3) above the denominator (4).